 Buildings in Farthest Frontier form the core of the gameplay.
 From the initial settling of the Town Center to every structure placed thereafter, your decisions will shape how your town grows.

-Buildings offer valuable services, a place to live for villagers, or even act as decorations, but every structure serves a purpose that goes beyond cosmetic appearance.
+Buildings offer valuable services, a place to live for villagers, or even act as decorations to beautify your town.

 The Build menu (Default hotkey: B) is your window into growing your town.
 From here, you can select from every structure available in the game and then place it within the world.